everzet/metronome/metronome-cli/README.md

                                       - become
 ```

-Here's a complete example of a commit message with an expectation:
+Here's an example of an expectation already embedded into the commit message:

 ```
 Remove extra screen in the checkout